by Roman Verostko

 The circuit, for each work, is crafted with diodes, transistors, capacitors, neon lamps, a 'single pole' input switch and a push button decision switch.
 Power supply is 120 AC household current.
 At the moment a user presses the machine's decision button the circuit elects only one of two possible paths .
 The circuit "decision" cannot be predetermined by the user so each machine is an excellent randomizer.

-This diagram is based on the circuit of a playful desktop "decision machine" that was given to me around 1980.
-The circuit structure provides enough current to keep two lamps blinking.
+The Circuit: The circuit provides enough current to keep two lamps blinking.
 At the split moment when a user presses the "push-button" switch on the lower left side of the diagram a change in current allows only one lamp to remain blinking.
 The side with the blinking light at that split moment identifies the "decision" side.

-The web versions are simulations that use algorithmic procedures to simulate the behavior of the physical machines.
+The web versions simulate the behavior of the physical machines.

 Credit note: Tamara Temple assisted me with the code for simulating the physical switching procedure on these web pages.
 See her blog at: www.tamaratemple.com